-- 1. Detach the volume from OpenStack instances. - 2.
-Restart the iSCSI target services using the target> iscsi service stop and target> iscsi service start commands. - 3.
-Attach the volumes back the respective instances. - 4.
-Mount the volume to the respective instances.
+- 1. Detach the volume from the OpenStack instances. - Restart the iSCSI target services using the target> iscsi service stop and target> iscsi service start commands. - 3.
+Attach the volumes back to their respective instances. - 4.
+Mount the volume to their respective instances.
 You can see the correct content on the initiator side.